LiU-SeeGoals/nRF24L01P-lib/examples/nrf-rx-h755-simple/README.md

 # nrf-rx-h755-simple
 Minimal example for a receiver using an [NUCLEO-H755ZI-Q](https://www.st.com/resource/en/user_manual/um2408-stm32h7-nucleo144-boards-mb1363-stmicroelectronics.pdf).

 When the board start ups it recieves messages forever and prints the received payload on UART (115200 baud rate).
+Send the messages from the [simple transmitter](https://github.com/LiU-SeeGoals/nRF24L01P-lib/tree/main/examples/nrf-tx-h563-simple).

 If the user button (blue) is pressed the status and FIFO status registers will be printed.